 Limiting vaccinations.
 The antibodies produced by vaccines cause inflammation throughout the body, particularly in connective tissue; and every additional booster perpetuates it.

-Reducing indoors air pollution, yard chemicals, and other sources of toxic exposure.
+Reducing indoor air pollution, home and yard chemicals, and other sources of toxic exposure.
 This will calm the over-reactivity of the immune system and allow the body to cleanse and heal.
+See our article on green cleaning.

 Minimizing electromagnetic radiation.
 Limit this cause of low-grade, chronic inflammation in and around your home.